About me

 Based on a combined role-play and scenario game with local stakeholders UiD created the structure plan and the process manual (there is no masterplan) for the development of Musicon, a creative district located on a 25ha brownfield site in Roskilde.
 The Municipality of Roskilde received the Danish Urban Planning Award in 2012 for the “exceptionally creative planning of Musicon.”

-As the curator of the Danish Pavilion at the Architecture Biennale in Venice in 2006 I introduced the concept of ‘co-evolution’ in architecture (in contrast to architecture competition and the ‘star architect’) and conceived and orchestrated the project CO-EVOLUTION: Danish/Chinese Collaboration on Sustainable Urban Development in China (also exhibited in Beijing, Copenhagen, London, New York, Shanghai and Sao Paulo).
+As the curator of the Danish Pavilion at the Architecture Biennale in Venice in 2006 I introduced the concept of ‘co-evolution’ in architecture (in contrast to the concept of the ‘star architect’ and the architecture competition) and conceived and orchestrated the project CO-EVOLUTION: Danish/Chinese Collaboration on Sustainable Urban Development in China (also exhibited in Beijing, Copenhagen, London, New York, Shanghai and Sao Paulo).
 Denmark was awarded the Golden Lion for Best National Participation:

 “We salute the creativity, intelligence, and generosity of the Danish pavilion.”
 Richard Sennett (President), Amyn Aga Khan, Antony Gormley and Zaha Hadid, 2006